 1. Add a rescue block and store the errors in @errors.
 We will use this in the erb to display the error messages.

 2. Change the command attribute into an instance variable @command, to allow access from an erb file.
-This is necessary, since we want to be able to get and display any erroneous values (as housed in the command) the user has entered.
+This is necessary, since we want to be able to get and display any erroneous values (available in the command) the user has entered.

 post '/authors' do